palmtreephp/form/README.md

 ### UploadedFile Object

 When you retrieve a FileType's data from a form, an instance of [UploadedFile](src/UploadedFile.php) will be returned.
-This is a small wrapper object around PHPs native uploaded file array.
+This is a small wrapper object around PHP's native uploaded file array.

 ### File Constraints